m12m2GitHub/pythonql/README.md

 # pythonql
-PythonQL is an extension to Python that allows language-integrated queries against relational, XML and JSON data, as well an Python's collections
+PythonQL is an extension to Python that allows language-integrated queries against relational, XML and JSON data, as well as Python's collections.

-Python has pretty advanced comprehensions, that cover a big chunk of SQL, to the point where PonyORM was able to build a whole ORM system based on comprehensions.
+Python has pretty advanced comprehensions that cover a large chunk of SQL, to the point where PonyORM was able to build a whole ORM system based on comprehensions.
 However, group by mechanisms, outerjoins and support for semi-structured data are not handled well at all.

-We propose the following extensions to Python( that are implemeneted in this demo preprocessor and query executor):
+We propose the following extensions to Python (that are implemeneted in this demo preprocessor and query executor):

  - Path expressions.
 When working with nested data that has varied structure, path expressions are extremely useful.
 We have modeled our path expression on XPath, however we use a much simplified verison:

   - Child step:  ```for x in data ./ _``` or ```for x in data ./ expr ``` where expr must evaluate to string
   - Descendants step: ```for x in data .// _``` or ```for x in data ../ expr``` where expr must evaluate to string

-So we can write path expression in the query language (and elsewhere in Python expressions) like this:
+Therefore we can write path expression in the query language (and elsewhere in Python expressions) like this:
 ```
   for x in data ./ "hotels" .// "room"
 ```